biolab/orange2/docs/reference/rst/Orange.feature.scoring.rst

 Calling scoring methods
 =======================

-To score a feature use :obj:`Score.__call__`.
-There are diferent function signatures, which enable optimization.
-For instance, most scoring methods first compute contingency tables from the data.
-If these are already computed, they can be passed to the scorer instead of the data.
+Scorers can be called with different type of arguments.
+For instance, when given the data, most scoring methods first compute the corresponding contingency tables.
+If these are already known, they can be given to the scorer instead of the data to save some time.

 Not all classes accept all kinds of arguments. :obj:`Relief`, for instance, only supports the form with instances on the input.